-After desktop hopping for many years, I’m fairly settled on KDE Plasma 5.
-It’s a lightweight (yes these days it really is lightweight) and responsive desktop which is full-featured and beguiling to the eye.
-In my opinion, one of the aspects that stands KDE Plasma head and shoulders above its desktop peers is extensibility.
+After desktop hopping for many years, most of our crew prefer KDE Plasma 5.
+It’s a lightweight (yes modern versions are lightweight) and responsive desktop which is full-featured and beguiling to the eye.
+In our opinion, one of the aspects that stands KDE Plasma head and shoulders above its desktop peers is extensibility.
 Plasma lets you configure the desktop to your specific preferences.

 KDE Plasma widgets (also known as plasmoids) are a smart way of customizing the desktop.
-There’s an abundance of widgets available that act like building blocks, constructing a desktop that’s perfect for your needs and requirements.
-I’ve tried the vast majority of KDE Plasma widgets.
+There are an abundance of widgets available that act like building blocks, constructing a desktop that’s perfect for your needs and requirements.
+We’ve tried the vast majority of KDE Plasma widgets.

-In this updated article, I recommend 24 of my favorites.
+In this updated article, we recommend 33 of our favourite widgets.
 There should be something for everyone.
-And there’s a few fun widgets along the way!
+And there are a few fun widgets along the way!

-There’s also a few widgets (like Playbar2 and Time Keeper) that I’ve used over the years which sadly no longer work with recent Qt releases.
+There are also a few widgets (like Playbar2, YapStocks) that we’ve used over the years which sadly no longer work with recent Qt releases.
 All the widgets were tested with Arch or Manjaro but they should run on any KDE-friendly distro.

 1. Event Calendar

-I’m fairly content with the default Plasma 5 calendar widget, but it’s certainly bereft of functionality.
-And lots of colleagues badgered the virtues of Event Calendar, so I’ve switched a year or two ago.
-It’s an extended calendar with daily weather forecasts and syncs with events from Google Calendar.
+We like the default Plasma 5 calendar widget, but it’s certainly short on functionality.
+Many of us prefer Event Calendar as our default calendar widget.
+This extended calendar offers daily weather forecasts and syncs with events from Google Calendar.
 The calendar plugins include astronomical events, and national holidays.